OffsetMods538/Loot-Table-Modifier/src/content/docs/index.md

 # About

 :::caution
-This documentation is written for Loot Table Modifier v2 alpha 1.
+This documentation is written for Loot Table Modifier v2 beta 1.
 Both the mod and this wiki are in development.
 If you encounter any issues or have suggestions, please *please* **please** come join my [discord](https://discord.offsetmonkey538.top) and yell at me about them.
 :::